Well Written Art Descriptions Sell Art

 Keep your customers in mind when you write your art descriptions.

-Your artwork tells a story, help the viewers understand the message you are trying to get across by writing a short story about why created the art.
+Your artwork tells a story and helps the viewers understand the message you are trying to get across by writing a short story about why you created the art.

 - Know what you will receive if you made a purchase.